mkozinski/BOSDetection/README.md

     ```
    For the patient data base, keys take the form of patient identifiers.
 The values of dictionary entries are:
    -  the field "label"; 0&rarr; patient that did not develop the diseae; 1&rarr; patient that developed the disease, but early scans might show no symptoms;
    -  for the patients with "label"==1, a field called "FEV1_level_dates", containing the dates at which the patient's lung function decreased below pre-defined levels: 0.9, 0.8, 0.65, 0.5 of the "best value", taken to be the average of two best measurements taken at least 3 weeks apart.
-In order for the level to be effectively "crossed", the patient had to display a FEV1 measurement below this level on at least two consecutive scans taken at least two weeks apart.
-If the FEV1 decreased by more than one level, for example, from above 0.8 to below 0.65, the same date was assigned to both crossed levels, in the example, 0.8 and 0.65.
-If a FEV1 measurement below a certain level was never observed, this level and levels lower than that may be omitted.
+      - In order for the level to be effectively "crossed", the patient had to display a FEV1 measurement below this level on at least two consecutive scans taken at least two weeks apart.
+      - If the FEV1 decreased by more than one level, for example, from above 0.8 to below 0.65, the same date was assigned to both crossed levels, in the example, 0.8 and 0.65.
+      - If a FEV1 measurement below a certain level was never observed, this level and levels lower than that may be omitted.
 For example, if the FEV1 level never fell below 0.65, entries with keys '0.65' and '0.5' can be absent from the dictionary.
+      - "start" is intended to represent the transplantation date, but the code does not use this entry;
+      - The convention used in the code is that two scans of the same patient with the same date are treated as "copies".
+If there are three scans with the same date, they contribute as much to the final score as a single scan which was the only scan with its date.
+Such situations (multiple scans with the same date) might appear, for example, when certain acquisition was reconstructed once with the lung kernel and once with the standard kernel.
 ### The split map
   The split map for synthetic data is located in file `PatientData/split_map.json`; Example entries look like this:\
 ```